LCVcode/jockey/CONTRIBUTING.md

 Welcome!
 Thank you for your interest in contributing to _Jockey_, an open-source community project that aims to simplify operations on large [Juju](https://juju.is) deployments.

+Jockey's core querying functionality uses a purely functional programming style keep the scope narrow and maintenance easy.
+No OOP-style contributions to core Jockey components will be considered.

 ## Contributing at a Glance

 1. [First-time contributors](#first-time-contributors)